Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flowing on tensorial group field theory space

 Now let us give an important aspect about the construction of the flow and the difference between symmetric and non-symmetric phases.
-Usually, these terms refers to the value of the mean field $M$.
+Usually, these terms refer to the value of the mean field $M$.
 For $M=0$, the model is said to be in the symmetric phase.
 Otherwise the model is said to be in the non-symmetric phase.
 For tensorial group field theories, we adopt another definition, already considered in \cite{Lahoche:2018vun}: \begin{definition} \textbf{Symmetric and non-symmetric phases} As long as the effective two-points function $G_s$ remains diagonal: $G_s(\vec{p},\vec{q}\,)\propto \delta_{\vec{p}\,\vec{q}}$, the theory is said to be in the symmetric or perturbative phase.
-If this is not the case the theory is said to be in the non-symmetric or non-perturbative regime. \end{definition} This definition comes from the fact that in a perturbative regime, all the 1PI correlations functions of the form $\Gamma_s^{(2n+1)}$ vanishes.
+If this is not the case the theory is said to be in the non-symmetric or nonperturbative regime. \end{definition} This definition comes from the fact that in a perturbative regime, all the 1PI correlations functions of the form $\Gamma_s^{(2n+1)}$ vanish.
 Moreover, the conservation of the external momenta running along the boundaries of the external faces ensure the presence of a global conservation Kronecker delta $\delta_{\vec{p}\,\vec{q}}$.
 For instance, let us consider the violet external face on the Feynman graph given on Figure \eqref{fig1}:

-The path of the boundary of the violet face in equation \eqref{VincentL} is indicated with arrow.
-Each propagator share a Kronecker delta, as well as each colored edge.
+The path of the boundary of the violet face in equation \eqref{VincentL} is indicated with arrows.
+Each propagator shares a Kronecker delta, as well as each colored edge.
 Then, the momentum is already conserved along the path.
 The same property is true for all colors.
-Now, let us consider $\Gamma_{s;\vec{p}\,\vec{q}}^{(2)}\,(M,\bar{M})$ for a non vanishing means fields.
-Expanding it in power of these fields, we get:
+Now, let us consider $\Gamma_{s;\vec{p}\,\vec{q}}^{(2)}\,(M,\bar{M})$ for a non vanishing mean field.
+Expanding it in powers of these fields, we get:

 Perturbatively, the first term of the expansion $\Gamma_{s;\vec{p}\,\vec{q}}^{(2)}(0,0)$ is proportional to $\delta_{\vec{p}\,\vec{q}}$.
 However, it is not the case of the next term.
 Indeed, a leading order contribution to the second term could be, at the first order in perturbative expansion for $\Gamma_{s;\vec{p}\,\vec{q};\vec{p}_1,\vec{p}_2}^{(4)}(0,0)$: